succinctlabs/sp1-helios/README.md

 ## Operator

+The operator has two commitment modes: (1) default mode and (2) execution-header mode.

+### 1. Default mode

-By default, the operator commits finalized light-client state and the execution state root:
+This mode commits only finalized light-client state and the execution state root.

 ```sh
 cargo run -p sp1-helios-script --bin operator -- \